How do I go about reserving a puppy?

 list does not guarantee you will get a puppy.
 It only guarantees that

 you will have an opportunity to place a deposit before the general

-public does.
+public does, and it also determines where you are in line for your pick of a puppy.
 Once the litter is born, and we see how many males and

 females there are, the folks on the list get 48 hours to respond to

 the announcement and make their deposits before we open it to the

 public.
 It's likely that some folks will end up disappointed because